BenKappers/Portfolio/Remote Controlled Car/README.md

 </table>

-Fully custom motion controlled RC car.
-Utilizing an IMU in the controller, the user controls the car by tilting the controller left/right to change the steering angle, and forward/back to change the throttle.
-Both the controller and the car are controlled by ESP-32's and communicate via ESP-NOW.
+Fully custom motion-controlled RC car.
+The controller uses an MPU6050 IMU to steer the car by tilting left/right, and control the throttle by tilting forward/back.
+Car and controller run on ESP32 microcontrollers and communicate wirelessly via ESP-NOW.

 ---